MattNoName/keyboard/README.md

 ### About keyboard
 This application does not require anything on the screen to use other than to open the application and to quit it and can be used with your screen off or the brightness turned down all the way.

-### Acknowledgments
-Thank you to Osa for introducing me to the Java midi sound library which is used to create sound with your computer.

-Thank you to Osa again and to Vanely for encouraging me to create this keyboard.

-Thank you to Wayne for testing it on Windows so we could find why it didn't initially work on Windows.

-Thank you to Tsung Lin for testing it on Windows again once it was made compatible for Windows.

 ### Download and Run
 To run the application, first download keyboard.jar.
 When it does, on Windows, right click it and select from the drop dwon menu "Open with" and choose Java (TM) Platform SE.
 On Mac, double-click it to use it.
 On Mac, you may have to allow it from Security and Privacy->General as I am not registered as a developer with Apple.
 It works on Mac and on some Windows computers.
 It has not been tested on Linux.
 The application starts up a little slowly, so please be a little patient.
 If it doesn't run at all, please make sure you have Java installed on your computer.